Learning how to set an hourly rate as a freelancer or expert is often a mystery. Let’s talk about how to get paid what you’re worth.

 Of course, this is a broad generalization not factoring taxes and other expenses.
 But you get the idea.

-For one, when you are hourly-rate focused, you are positioning yourself as a commodity.
-A hired-hand that can be replaced with ease.
+With any creative service, you want to be viewed as an asset rather than a commodity.
+When you are hourly-rate focused, you are positioning yourself as a commodity.
+A hired hand that can be replaced with ease.

 I don’t know about you, but I like my vacation days.
 And going to my kids’ school events.
 And not being tied to the computer for 10 hours per day, 5 days a week, 48 weeks a year.